Speakers

 Vitamin D

-Chemical structure, biosynthesis and physiological effect of this vitamin, needs and prophylactic aspects in humans in the light of more recent findings.
+Chemical structure, biosynthesis and physiological effects of this vitamin, requirements and prophylactic aspects in humans in the light of recent findings.

-Target group: High school students, students and chemistry / biology teachers - Duration: approx. 30 - 40 minutes
+Target group: high school students, college students and chemistry/biology teachers – Duration: Approx. 30 - 40 minutes

-Approx. 3-hour theoretical introduction to the structure, occurrence, need and coverage of critical vitamins
+Approximately 3-hour theoretical introduction to the structure, occurrence, requirements and coverage of critical vitamins

-Target group: High school teachers of chemistry, biology and housekeeping - Duration: approx. 3 hours
+Target group: High school teachers of chemistry, biology and home economics – Duration: approx. 3 hours

-Target group: High school teachers of chemistry, biology and housekeeping - duration: 1.5 hours each
+Target group: High school teachers of chemistry, biology and home economics – Duration: 1.5 hours each

 Vitamins as essential nutrients

-Chemical structure and physiological functions of important vitamins are explained.
-The focus is on the functions as well as the possibilities of adequate intake using examples of the critical vitamins A, D, folic acid and B12.
+The chemical structure and physiological functions of important vitamins are explained.
+The focus is on the functions and possibilities of adequate intake using examples of the critical vitamins A, D, folic acid and B12.

 Iron and iodine as trace elements

-Both trace elements play a key role in the metabolism.
-Their sufficient supply in this country must be viewed as critical.
-The health consequences of inadequate intake as well as ways of meeting needs are discussed.
+Both trace elements play a key role in metabolism.
+Their adequate intake must be considered critical in this country.
+The health consequences of inadequate intake and options for meeting requirements are discussed.

 42119 Wuppertal: Prof. Dr. Michael W. Tausch